-BSi Steel: For all your steel needs - ProAgri
+BSi Steel: For all your steel needs

 Their range of steel stock is the largest and most diverse in Zambia and they carry stocks in excess of 4 000 tonnes at any given time.
 They also process coil into IBR and Corrugated sheets cut to length to match your requirements, and offer bulldozing and cranking services.
 BSi Steel stock steel-related products such as cutting and grinding disks, welding rods and primer paints.
 They also stock a wide range of fencing products, special steel round bars and roofing insulation products.

-Their vision is they will forward a steel icon through enduring partnership.
+Their vision is they will forge a steel icon through enduring partnership.

 “BSI Steel’s mission is we are a human-centred client focus enterprise dedicated to consistently delivering top quality steel at competitive prices.
 We will invest in the lives of our people, the communities we live in and the sustainability of our environment.
 Some of our key behaviours are we build enduring partnerships on ethical standards,” says Garry.